wbcmedia/wbcmedia.github.io/2026/draft.md

 **_Norman_** : YOU KILLED ME, you great stuck up sack of lard

 **_Lord Naff_** : I killed you?
 I have no idea what you're talking about.
-You were rewiring the basement, then you just never came back.
-Have you any idea how hard it was to find another electrical contractor to finish YOUR job?
+You were rewiring the basement, but you only did half the job.
+This is the problem with the working-classes.
+You can't rely on them.

-**_Norman_** : Let me jog your memory.
+**_Norman_** : Allow me to jog your memory.
 It was a gloomy Monday afternoon back in 1974.
 I was working in the basement.
 I'd removed the big fuse, I was just about to reconnect the new wiring, I was up me step ladder, I took me screwdriver and bang!
 Lights out.

 **_Lord Naff_** : The lights went out?
 Do you know why?

-**_Norman_** : No mate, Me!!!
+**_Norman_** : Not the actual lights mate, Me!!!
 Zapped me shoes, frazzled me flares, melted me denim jacket, game over.
 SOMEONE had put the big fuse back in...

 **_Lord Naff_** : Had they?... oh... ah... well I can explain you see, I remember now, yes, yes I think I can remember, Monday afternoon did you say, yes, well you see, I was about to settle down and watch Sale Of The Century, have you seen it?
 Oh it's very good...
 "And Now, From Norwich, It's The Quiz of The Week" ha!... anyway, so I tried to switch on the tellybox but it wasn't working so I went to see what was going on, and that's when I noticed the fuse had been removed from the, the thingy, with all the wires...
 So I put it back in.

-**_Old Lord Naff_** : And then what happened?
+**_Hildegaard_** : And then what happened?

 **_Lord Naff_** : Well there was a gentleman from Aldershot, he got a teasmade, a speedboat and a set of golf clubs, though lord knows why he'd want those, no one normal likes.......

-**_Old Lord Naff_** : I MEAN, what happened to Norman here?
+**_Hildegaard_** : I MEAN, what happened to Norman here?

 **_Lord Naff_** : Oh, I, err, well, I'm not_